 “I will truly miss you bro.
 Through the years we went through the best of times and the worst of times.
 You had such a big heart and cared for others so much!
 I was heartbroken when i heard that you had passed!!”

 So what’s my point?
-I guess I can’t say for certain, but I like to believe that Brian didn’t actually know how much people loved him.
-It is my guess that when he finally got to the brink of suicide, that he was literally hopeless.
-Now I’m not saying it is anyone’s fault, but I do believe we can impact people.
-I believe we can tell people how we feel about them, and ENCOURAGE them and be a DISCOURAGER for people who consider taking their own life.
+I guess I can’t say for certain, but I like to believe that Brian didn’t actually know how much so many people loved him.
+It is my guess that when he finally got to the brink of suicide, he was utterly hopeless.
+Now I’m not saying it is anyone else’s fault that Brian died, but I do believe we have an impact on people.
+I believe we can tell people how we feel about them, and ENCOURAGE them and, thus, be a DISCOURAGER for people who would consider taking their own life.

-I think: if Brian could’ve seen just his Facebook wall in the days after he passed, there is no way he would have done this.
+I like to think that if Brian could’ve seen just his Facebook wall in the days after he passed, there is no way he would have done this.
 Of course, that isn’t truly up for argument.
 What I am saying is more along the lines of “I can’t imagine that Brian truly knew how loved he was and, frankly, how awesome so many people thought he was.”

 Now for the real encouragement for YOU, dear reader: Let’s quickly discuss Brian’s eternal state.
 Many people would say suicide sends a person straight to hell; others would deny hell’s existence, or even assume all people go to heaven through some sort of universalism.

 Let me put it this way, Jesus Christ, Lord of all came to seek and to save sinners (people: like me and you and Brian).
 All men have sinned against God, through our acts of faithlessness, disobedience to God’s laws and violations of His holiness.
-(Read The Gospel if you don’t get this or agree, it is worth investigating).
+(Read The Gospel if you don’t get this or if you disagree, it is worth investigating).